ai-invent/wordsmith-sheets-express/README.md

 * `heroku git:remote -a your-app-name` - set your Heroku remote.
 * Open your app in the Heroku dashboard.
 Go to Settings.
 * Add the nodejs buildpack to your Heroku app.
 * Add all of your ENV vars from `.env` to 'Config Variables' in your Heroku dashboard.
+Make sure you add these or your app won't work properly in production.

 ### Deployment